 This conceptual narrative illustrates one of the nine science concepts from the Australian Curriculum: Science Content structure.
 These concepts develop in depth and breadth of understanding from Foundation to Year 10.
 This conceptual narrative tells the story of the concept in isolation of the eight others.
-However, there are situations when it is advisable to teach both concepts (Earth in space and The Earth's surface) together, because they complement each other.
+However, there are situations when it is advisable to teach both concepts (properties of matter and changes of matter) together, because they complement each other.